thornjad/aero/README.md

 make init
 ```

-The `make init` will install dependencies needed for LSP servers, using any tools already available on the system (e.g. it will not error if `opam` isn't installed).
+The `make init` will install dependencies needed for LSP servers, using any tools already available on the system (e.g. it will not error if `opam` isn't installed), as well as dependencies like `graphviz` and `lsp-booster`.
 It will also set up and update any submodules required for Aero.

 Upon starting up Emacs for the first time, further third-party packages will automatically download and install via `straight.el**.
 Subsequent startups should take one or two seconds.
 If you encounter any errors at this stage, try restarting Emacs and/or opening a bug.